 What is ERP?
 Short answer: comprehensive business management software

 ERP, short for Enterprise Resource Planning, is business management software that enables organizations to use one system to manage business processes.
-ERP software is accounting and operations oriented, and features one database as a master source of enterprise information.
-An ERP system is used to identify and plan the resource needs of an enterprise.
+This software is accounting and operations oriented, and features one database as a master source of enterprise information.
+An ERP system is used to identify and plan the time and resource needs of an enterprise.

 ERP software has become the leading software of choice for growing businesses that want to maintain and improve their competitive edge.
 If you’re new to ERP, below we explain what it is, and why it matters.